MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-solution-overview.md

 ### Insider risk management

-Insider risk management helps minimize internal risks by enabling you to detect, investigate, and act on malicious and inadvertent activities in your organization.
+Microsoft Purview Insider Risk Management helps minimize internal risks by enabling you to detect, investigate, and act on malicious and inadvertent activities in your organization.

 Insider risk management is available in the following subscriptions: